-The Wandsworth Borough Council granted planning permission for the combined Saint John Bosco development in Battersea.
-The scheme will deliver a new home for Saint John Bosco College at the centre of the site, a Community House for the Salesians of Don Bosco to the east (designed by MSMR) and two residential blocks to the west.
-The College will accommodate 1300 pupils and 110 staff members, and include Special Educational Needs facilities and an Autistic Spectrum Disorder Unit.
-The residential blocks, comprising two town house units and 102 apartments over five to six storeys, will be constructed with a Cross-Laminated Timber (CLT) frame.
+AHMM joined Lend Lease and college staff and students to celebrate the ground breaking ceremony of Saint John Bosco College and Cobalt Place earlier this month.
+The mixed-use scheme in Battersea will deliver a new home for Saint John Bosco College at the centre of the site, a Community House for the Salesians of Don Bosco to the east (designed by MSMR) and two residential blocks to the west.